lusayo-nyondo/jupyter_notebooks/02_data_structures_and_algorithms/notes/02_algorithms/.ipynb_checkpoints/README-checkpoint.md

 ## 2. Implementation Strategies for Querying, Computation, and Navigation

-These are the actual strategies that we use when writing implementations for algorithms.
-Think of them as high-level strategies, with some well-known techniques for performing queries, computing values, or navigating a data structure.

-There are generally three techniques to implementing complex algorithms on data structures: Simple operations using stored properties of the data structure, using precomputation, and using iterative refinement.
-Let's get into a bit more detail about what we mean:

 ### a.
-Stored properties
-This strategy leverages the data structure's known pre-defined properties to perform a query or computation.

-    Example: The size of an array, the head of a linked list, the "next" pointer of a linked list node, etc. Also getting the pointer for a particular index of the array using pointer arithmetic could be an example (because we know the array's size, and we know the index of the element we want, and the size of each individual element slot, so we can calculate the pointer of the element we want to fetch).

-### b.
-Precomputation ✨
+Precomputation
 The strategy of navigating through your data structure in an initial pass to make a new, different, and optimized ADT that you will then use for further processing.

     Example: Creating a hash table from a list of keys to enable near-constant-time queries.
 Another example is building a prefix sum array to allow for constant-time range sum queries.
 The act of creating the new data structure is the precomputation.
 Intervals also fall within this category.
 The intervals problem is a class of problems often solved by sorting the intervals (a form of precomputation) and then iterating through them to merge or find overlaps.

-### c.
-Iterative Refinement 🔬
+### b.
+Iterative Refinement
-This is a problem-solving strategy where you repeatedly apply computations on small portions of your dataset to narrow down a solution.
+This is a problem-solving strategy where you repeatedly apply queries and computations on small portions of your dataset to narrow down a solution.
 It only operates on the ADT in question and uses some data structure to store intermediate results.
 It falls into two major implementation categories:

 #### i.
 Iterative Method (Looping)
 This is where you use a standard loop to repeatedly refine the solution.
 Intermediate results or the state of the algorithm are stored explicitly by you in standard variables or data structures like arrays, queues, or hash maps.
 This approach gives you full control over the state management.